-Dr. Laurie Shanderson joined Northcentral University in 2016 as the Founding Dean of the School of Health Sciences.
-Prior to this inaugural position she served as Associate Dean and Assistant Dean in the School of Health Sciences at Stockton University.
+Dr. Laurie Shanderson is the Founding Dean of the School of Health Sciences at Northcentral University.
+Immediately prior to this inaugural position, she served as Assistant Dean and Associate Dean in the School of Health Sciences at Stockton University in Galloway, New Jersey.

-During her career she has worked at a variety of health institutions including health insurance organizations, non-profit health organizations, a research institute and most recently, institutions of higher education.
-Her background in healthcare includes distance education, program development, accreditation, cultural competence/diversity, utilization analysis, medical economics, quality measures and health administration/management.
-Her current research interests include cultural competence, interprofessional collaboration, and dimensions of diversity.
+During her career, she has worked at a variety of health institutions including health insurance organizations, non-profit health organizations, a research institute, and most recently, institutions of higher education.
+Her background in healthcare includes distance education, program development, accreditation, cultural competence/diversity, utilization analysis, medical economics, quality measures, and health administration/management.
+Her current interests include cultural competence, interprofessional collaboration, and philanthropy/fundraising and organizational strategic planning.

-In 2015 Dr. Shanderson became a Presidential appointee of the Committee for Diversity, Inclusion, Equity and Affirmative Action at Stockton University and a 2015 Presidential appointee of the Stockton Americans with Disabilities Act (ADA)-Rehabilitation Act Steering Committee.
+Dr. Shanderson was a Presidential appointee of the Committee for Diversity, Inclusion, Equity, and Affirmative Action at Stockton University and Presidential appointee of the Stockton Americans with Disabilities Act (ADA)-Rehabilitation Act Steering Committee.
 In addition, she served the Institutional Representative for the New Jersey Women’s Network in Higher Education and University representative for the Atlantic/Cape May Workforce Investment Board.
 Recently named the Chair of the Atlantic County Council for Community and Justice, Dr. Shanderson is also a former Board member of the Atlantic County Chapter of the American Conference on Diversity and the Women’s Leadership Initiative of the United Way of Atlantic County.

 Teaching for many years, Dr. Shanderson was awarded Faculty Member of the Year (2012 – 2013) at Stockton University.
-She has also been awarded by AUPHA for Outstanding Engagement as a Faculty Network Leader in addition to being awarded the Outstanding Woman Award from Stockton F.E.M.A.L.E.S (Focused Educated Motivated Aspiring Ladies Empowering Society) and the Woman of Service Award from Alpha Kappa Alpha Sorority, Incorporated (Pi Chi Chapter).
-In addition to being featured in Bonnie St. John’s book “Micro-Resilience: 5 Immediate Boosts for Focus, Drive, and Energy” (February 2017), Dr. Shanderson is also a member of several professional organizations including the Alpha Eta Society (The National Scholastic Honor Society for the Allied Health Professions), American Conference of Academic Deans and the
+She has also been awarded by AUPHA for Outstanding Engagement as a Faculty Network Leader, in addition to being recognized as the Outstanding Woman Award from Stockton F.E.M.A.L.E.S (Focused Educated Motivated Aspiring Ladies Empowering Society) and the Woman of Service Award from Alpha Kappa Alpha Sorority, Incorporated (Pi Chi Chapter).
+In addition to serving a subject in Bonnie St. John’s book “Micro-Resilience: 5 Immediate Boosts for Focus, Drive, and Energy” (February 2017).